siandav/clas_mat/LBG_tableau/readme.md

 + relating and joining tables in Tableau
 + parsing dates using calculated fields
 + working with dates in tableau (parts and values)
++ dashboard layout including narrative
 + dashboard interactivity via actions and filters
 + connecting to non file data sources incl GCP/ Big Query
 + implications of Tableau & Big Query